isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 - Wrong proof of residency submitted.
 - Quota limit reached for intended week of entry.

-#### 16. Can I use the fast lane to come to Singapore for long-term work?
+#### 16. Can I use the RGL to come to Singapore for long-term work?

-The fast lane is only for short-term essential business and official travel, and not for long-term work.
+The RGL is only for short-term essential business and official travel, and not for long-term work.
 Travellers seeking to enter Singapore for long-term work may wish to visit <https://www.mom.gov.sg/passes-and-permits> for more information on a separate scheme.

-#### 17. Can I use the fast lane to come to Singapore for long-term study?
+#### 17. Can I use the RGL to come to Singapore for long-term study?

-The fast lane is only for short-term essential business and official travel, and not for long-term study.
+The RGL is only for short-term essential business and official travel, and not for long-term study.
 Travellers seeking to enter Singapore for study may wish to visit <https://www.ica.gov.sg/news-and-publications/media-releases/media-release/entry-approval-required-for-all-long-term-pass-holders> for more information.

-#### 18. Can I use the fast lane to transit through Singapore?
+#### 18. Can I use the RGL to transit through Singapore?

-The fast lane is only for short-term essential business and official travel between Singapore and the six fast lane regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang), and not for transit through Singapore.
+The RGL is only for short-term essential business and official travel between Singapore and the six RGL regions in China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang), and not for transit through Singapore.

 ### **Pre-Departure Measures in China**

 #### 19. What health measures must I take in China before departing for Singapore?

-Travellers must remain in any of the sending fast lane regions (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) for seven days prior to departure for Singapore.
-They must monitor their health status before departure from the fast lane regions in China, undergo a pre-departure PCR test in China at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by the relevant provincial/municipal government in China.
+Travellers must remain in any of the sending RGL regions (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) for seven days prior to departure for Singapore.
+They must monitor their health status before departure from the RGL regions in China, undergo a pre-departure PCR test in China at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by the relevant provincial/municipal government in China.

 The list of medical institutions designated by the relevant authorities in China for pre-departure COVID-19 testing can be found [here](http://bmfw.www.gov.cn/mhsjcjgcx/index.html).